-ORIF of Distal Radius Fracture Surgery
+ORIF Surgery for Distal Radius Fractures

 To help you discuss ORIF as a treatment option for a distal radial fracture with your orthopedic surgeon, here’s a breakdown of this surgical procedure.